 When black moles become dangerous

-The emergence of new neoplasms
+The emergence of new tumors

-Normally, the accumulation of pigment in a certain area of \u200b\u200bthe skin after a mole has appeared should remain constant, and the spot should not change.
+Normally, the accumulation of pigment in a certain area of the skin after a mole appears should remain constant, and the spot should not change.

-If the dot grows faster and its edges blur, most likely it is melanoma.
+If the dot grows faster and its edges blur, it is most likely melanoma.

 Darkening of old nevi